airbytehq/airbyte/README.md

 ## License

-Airbyte is licensed under the MIT license.
-See the [LICENSE](docs/project-overview/license.md) file for licensing information.
+See the [LICENSE](docs/project-overview/licenses/README.md) file for licensing information.